siobhanlgorman/80s-Mixtape-Quiz/README.md

 * Lighthouse in Chrome Developer Tools was used to check performance and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

 ## Responsiveness
 The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.
+The quiz was found not to be compatible with Internet Explorer

 The website was tested on numerous sized screens including Iphones 8 and X, Moto G8 plus, 15" laptop, 24" screen and Ipad and was found to respond as expected to all sizes.
 Chrome development tools was used throughout the design process to check responsiveness and breakpoints.
 Adjustments were made accordingly.